facebookarchive/php-graph-sdk/docs/reference/Facebook.md

 ### `pseudo_random_string_generator`
 Allows you to overwrite the default cryptographically secure pseudo-random string generator.

 Generating random strings in PHP is easy but generating _cryptographically secure_ random strings is another matter.
 By default the SDK will attempt to detect a suitable to cryptographically secure random string generator for you.
-If a cryptographically secure method cannot be detected, a `Facebook\Exceptions\FacebookSDKException` will be thrown.
+If a cryptographically secure method cannot be detected, a `Facebook\Exception\FacebookSDKException` will be thrown.

 You can force a specific implementation of the CSPRSG's provided in the SDK by setting `pseudo_random_string_generator` to one of the following methods: `mcrypt`, `openssl` and `urandom`.